hanif-rn/universe-league-rankings/README.md

 - Line chart can display all data at once, or one contestant at a time
 - Contestant basic information is shown in the form of cards
 - View the top 7 (potential pool of winners) for each episode

+### Live Demo

+You can view the live demo of the project here: [Project 7 Ranking Charts](https://project7-rankings.vercel.app/)